 After we decided that Zoë was ready for treatment, it was straight to get the scans to have her Invisalign clear aligners made.
 It was such a fascinating process!
 You have to watch the video further up in this post to see how it works.

-When I had braces, I had to bite into that messy pink goo to get my impressions done.
+When I had braces, I had to bite into that messy pink putty to get my impressions done.
 It tasted awful and it made me gag.
 If you had braces, then you probably have vivid memories of that experience too.
-While you can still use the goo for impressions if your practice doesn’t have a digital scanner, you can now also receive impressions digitally with Invisalign treatment, on their iTero® digital scanner.
+While you can still use the putty for impressions if your practice doesn’t have a digital scanner, you can now also receive impressions digitally with Invisalign treatment, on their iTero® digital scanner.
 My sweet daughter didn’t have to experience my childhood memory of the pink goo.

 The iTero® scanner takes thousands (6,000 to be exact***) of images every second to recreate a 3D digital image of the inside of your child’s mouth on the computer.
 This allows the orthodontist to create a treatment plan and the Invisalign brand to create your child’s clear aligners.

 *** Data on file at Align Technology as of November 7, 2018

 When they’re done scanning, you even get to see a rendering of what your child’s new smile could look like.
 It’s really neat!

 We’ll be talking about Zoë’s Invisalign treatment journey on the blog and social media over the next year or 2.
 In the next post, you’ll get to see Zoë in her Invisalign clear aligners, so stay tuned!